Table of Contents

 What flushes cortisol out of your system?

-You can flush cortisol out of your system by getting enough sleep, eating a balanced diet, and engaging in regular exercise.
-Stress-reducing behaviors like deep breathing, meditation, and spending time with loved ones also naturally lower cortisol levels.
+You can help manage cortisol in your system by getting enough sleep, eating a balanced diet, and engaging in regular exercise.
+Stress-reducing behaviors like meditation also naturally lower cortisol levels.

 Does red light therapy help hormones?

-Yes, red light therapy helps balance hormones by supporting the function of the endocrine system.
+Yes, red light therapy helps balance hormones like testosterone by supporting the function of the endocrine system.

 References